fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - The User clicks the Engagement Button provided on the Touchpoint of the Relying Party while accessing the service from a different device than the one where the Wallet Instance is installed;
 - the User accesses the desired Wallet Instance from the device where it is installed, using the unlock method previously set;
 - the User scans the QR Code provided by the Relying Party using their Wallet Instance;
 - the User reviews the requested PID and/or EAA data, the name of the requesting Relying Party, and any related policy.
-The User decides whether to present any non-mandatory personal data (Selective Disclosure).
+The User decides whether to present any non-mandatory PID and/or EAA data (Selective Disclosure).
 The User provides consent to proceed or cancels the operation.
 - the User authorizes the operation using the unlock method previously set;
 - the User receives confirmation of the successful presentation within the Wallet Instance;
 - the User returns to the Relying Party's Touchpoint and views confirmation of the completed presentation.